 Do not dump data for any tables matching the table pattern.
 The pattern is interpreted according to the same rules as for

 --exclude-table-data option can be given more than once to exclude tables matching any of several patterns.
-This option is useful when you need the definition of a particular table even though you do not need the data in it.
+This option is helpful when you need the definition of a particular table even though you do not need the data in it.

 To exclude data for all tables in the database, see